Serve in anOld-fashioned glass

 SHAKE first 4 ingredients with ice and strain into ice-filled glass (preferably over a chunk of block ice).
 FLOAT mezcal on surface of drink.

 Read about cocktail measures and measuring.

 Beautifully balanced bitter-sweetness with tequila and mezcal sitting harmoniously with cherry and aperitivo liqueurs, with lemon freshness.
 A perfect aperitivo cocktail.

 The colour of the moon during an eclipse inspired the name of this rusty-orange-red cocktail.

-In Jim Meehan & Chris Gall's 2011 The PDT Cocktail Book, the creation of the Eclipse is credited to "Leo Robitschek, New York, Winter 2009" with the following recipe:
+In Jim Meehan & Chris Gall's 2011 The PDT Cocktail Book, the creation of the Eclipse is credited to "Leo Robitschek, New York, Winter 2009."

 .75 oz.
 Aperol